 Your child support obligation may be restructured at the discretion of the courts if you are caring for the kid for a longer period of time than the usual parent, either due to shared custody or extended visitation.
 However, each circumstance will be assessed in light of the kid’s best interests, and shared custody does not necessarily imply decreased child support payments.

 3. What Is Joint Custody Scheduling and How Does It Work?

 Most people are familiar with joint custody arrangements in which the kid spends one week with one parent and the next with the other, but there are a variety of alternative options that benefit both children and parents.

 A 2-2-3 plan allows the kid to spend two nights with each parent and then three nights with one, with the parents rotating the three-night weekend each week.
 There are also week-on-week-off arrangements, in which the kid spends seven days with one parent and the parents switch custody at the start or conclusion of the weekend.

 When determining the best custody plan for everyone, take into account your child’s requirements and temperament, as well as your own duties.

 4. After our divorce, I was denied joint custody.
 Is it possible for me to get it right now?

 Relationships change, circumstances shift, and custody agreements shift as well.
 If you and your spouse were not originally given joint custody, you and your spouse may be able to renegotiate it after some time has gone, intense sentiments have cooled down, and you have a solid track record of cooperating in parenting your children.

 A court may prefer a shared custody agreement if you have a better work schedule, are closer to your ex, and are able to cooperate with him or her.
 In addition, when small children grow older, a court may decide that shared custody is preferable than sole custody.
-A legal specialist can assist you in determining your alternatives.
+Consider discussing your case with one of our experienced family law and divorce attorneys to help in determining your alternatives.